Baltimore Airport Gym Joins Priority Pass

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

 Priority Pass gives you access to 1,300+ lounges around the globe.
 While most of these are traditional airport lounges, we’ve also seen some unique concepts introduced, ranging from airport restaurants to airport spas.
-We’ve just seen a new concept added to the portfolio, in the form of an airport gym… but there’s a major catch.
+We’re now also seeing airport gyms added to the portfolio (one was added back in March, and a second has been added now), but with a major catch.

-ROAM Fitness at Baltimore Airport (BWI) has just joined Priority Pass:
+ROAM Fitness now has two locations, at Baltimore Airport (BWI) and Philadelphia Airport (PHL), and both belong to Priority Pass:

 • Priority Pass gets you access to all features of the facility for a calendar day, and it also includes a combination of beverages, snacks, or similar products from a set list, which you can find at the front desk